eleazareramos/show-em-boys/README.md

 - Sign In or Sign Up (save time by using your Google Account)
 - Ask the host for the Game ID, and enter it into the lobby.
+- If your name is on the table, and your email address is underlined - you're in the game!
+Otherwise, ask the host to add / edit your details.

 ## 👀 Special Rules (programmed in)